| .NCSL

 it's hard to extend hands across the isle

 after a mud fight."
+"Partisanship is one

 of the reasons so many candidates are